Make Eldercare More Effective

 Wingyun Mak, PhD

-Dr. Mak is a Senior Research Scientist at the Research Institute on Aging at The New Jewish Home.
-Dr. Mak conducts research to understand and promote psychological well-being in late life.
-She focuses on the measurement of psychological well-being and its correlates using the firsthand perspective of older adults with dementia.
+Dr. Mak is the Interim Associate Director of Research at The New Jewish Home Research Institute on Aging and an Assistant Clinical Professor in the Department of Geriatrics and Palliative Medicine at Icahn School of Medicine at Mount Sinai.
+Dr. Mak conducts research to understand and promote psychological well-being in late life by assessing psychological well-being and its correlates using the firsthand perspective of older adults with dementia.
 She collaborates with interdisciplinary teams to test activity interventions to enhance purpose in life, assess the impact of innovative programming in long term care, and examine outcomes related to the social or built environment.
 She is also particularly interested in the translation of research into community-based settings.
-Dr. Mak has published work on the impact of goal-driven activity on purpose in life, the relationship between humor styles and purpose in life, as well as the psychological impact of planning for future care needs.
-Prior to joining the Research Institute on Aging at The New Jewish Home, Dr. Mak was on faculty in the Department of Psychology at Lehman College and also completed a National Research Service Award postdoctoral fellowship in the Department of Psychiatry at the University of Rochester Medical Center.
+Prior to joining TNJH, Dr. Mak was on faculty in the Department of Psychology at Lehman College and also completed a National Research Service Award T32 postdoctoral fellowship at the University of Rochester Medical Center.
 Dr. Mak received her master’s degree and doctorate in Psychology (Aging and Development) from Washington University in St. Louis.
 PUBLICATIONS